In Defense of Biblical Miracles

 This is how the birth of Jesus the Messiah came about: His mother Mary was pledged to be married to Joseph, but before they came together, she was found to be pregnant through the Holy Spirit.
 Because Joseph, her husband, was faithful to the law and yet did not want to expose her to public disgrace, he had in mind to divorce her quietly.

-Miracle claims are strengthened when the events are witnessed by many people simultaneously.
-Because a good number of the miracles recorded in the Bible7 were witnessed by many people at the same time; it is doubtful that all were mistaken in believing a genuine miracle took place when it didn’t.
-For example, what led people to believe that Lazarus (Jn.
-11:1–46)—who had died, been body-wrapped, and entombed for four days—was resurrected to life by Jesus?
+Miracle claims are strengthened when events are simultaneously witnessed by groups of people.
+Because a good number of the miracles recorded in the Bible were witnessed by many people at the same time; it is doubtful that all were mistaken in believing a genuine miracle took place when it didn’t.
+For example, what led people to believe that Lazarus (John 11:1–46)—who was dead, body-wrapped, and entombed for four days—was restored to life by Jesus?
 Was it gullibility or wishful thinking that influenced all those people to believe?
 Or could it have simply been that four days earlier, Lazarus was dead and buried, but when Jesus called him forth from the tomb, he rose from the dead?
-In another example, could Jesus’ instantaneous healing of a man who was born blind (Jn.
-9:1–7) have been misunderstood by the people who witnessed the event?
-Was nobody familiar with this man’s history?
-Did he not have friends and family who could verify that he had been blind his entire life?
-It blurs the lines of believability to think that ancient people, no matter how little their knowledge of the natural world, could have mistaken such clear examples as these.

 Modern Miracles